Cathedral of Saint Mary of the Immaculate Conception (Lafayette, Indiana): History

 The congregation began in 1843 when a small group of Irish Catholic families in the area met for Mass in rented space.
 By the following year, they raised enough money to construct their own building.
 The brick Church of Sts.
 Mary and Martha stood at the intersection of Fifth and Brown Streets and was completed in 1846.
 In 1850, a school was constructed on adjacent land which came under the administration of the Oblate Sisters of Providence in 1858.

 In 1860, parishioner Lawrence Stockton donated a plot of land on Columbia Street to the Reverend Edmund Kilroy for construction of a church, rectory, and school.
 Preliminary work began shortly thereafter, but stopped when the Civil War began in April 1861.

 The Reverend George Hamilton replaced Father Kilroy as pastor and oversaw completion of construction.
 The Gothic-style church was dedicated August 15, 1866.
 The central tower rises to a height of 170 ft.
 The interior is divided into three naves by columns.
 The frescos and the stained glass windows were installed in 1887.
 The exterior was originally brick, but it was covered in 1904 with concrete to resemble stone.
 That same year, the front staircase and the balustrade were also completed.

 In 1944, the Diocese of Lafayette-in-Indiana was created by dividing the Diocese of Fort Wayne and St. Mary's Church was chosen as the cathedral for the new diocese.
-The cathedral has undergone a number of changes including an interior redecoration and addition of a social hall in 2001.
+The cathedral has undergone a number of renovations, three of which were mentioned in the 150th Anniversary documentary, in the years of 1933, 1976, and 2001 with the addition of a social hall.